 Although insulin does not actually “interact” with any drugs, there are numerous drugs that can have an impact on someone who uses insulin.
 For instance, certain medications can have an effect on your blood sugar and may contribute to an increased or decreased insulin requirement.

-• isoniazid (an anti-fungul medication)
+• isoniazid (an anti-fungul medicine)

 • certain lipid-lowering drugs (e.g., niacin)

-• estrogens (a hormone)
+• estrogen (a hormone)

-• oral contraceptives (oral birth control)
+• oral contraceptives (birth control)

 • oral antidiabetic agents (usually used in Type 2 diabetes)